 Setup (Karate Chop Point) – Even though I feel entitled to overeat on my birthday, I choose to keep my goals in mind.
-Even though I feel that I really deserve to blow my diet since it is a special occasion, I choose to consider finding ways to celebrate without hurting my body or my health.
+I feel that I really deserve to blow my diet since it is a special occasion but I choose to consider finding ways to celebrate without hurting my body or my health.
 Even though there is a possibility that I will “blow it”, I deeply and completely accept myself including the parts of me that want this indulgence.

 Eyebrow…It’s my birthday